Today's consumers have a lot of power. They can research your product or service and make purchase decisions entirely on their own.

 Wait, all open-ended questions?

-Yes -- this is a golden rule of market research.
-You never want to "lead the witness" by asking yes/no questions, as that puts you at risk of unintentionally swaying their thoughts by leading with your own hypothesis.
-Asking open-ended questions also helps you avoid those painful one-word answers (which aren't very helpful for you).
+Yes — this is a golden rule of market research.
+You never want to "lead the witness" by asking yes and no questions, as that puts you at risk of unintentionally swaying their thoughts by leading with your own hypothesis.
+Asking open-ended questions also helps you avoid one-word answers (which aren't very helpful for you).

 - Tell me about your personal job responsibilities.